-All lost and found articles should be turned in to the office where they may be claimed by the rightful owner.
+Personal belongings that are lost during the course of the school day are not the responsibility of the school.
+A student should report any missing items to the staff as soon as possible.
+Any found articles should be turned in to the office where they may be claimed by the rightful owner.